layer5io/istio-service-mesh-workshop/lab-3/README.md

-## Exercise 3 - Creating a Kubernetes Service
+## lab 3 - Creating a Kubernetes Service

 Each Pod has a unique IP address - but the address is ephemeral.
 The Pod IP addresses are not stable and it can change when Pods start and/or restart.
 A service provides a single access point to a set of pods matching some constraints.
 A Service IP address is stable.